 What does this Standard mean in practice?

-Under the revised standards, all Mastercard issuers across Europe must make so-called enriched payment data available to their cardholders whenever they request it, effective from October 2023.
+Under the revised standards, all Mastercard issuers across Europe must make enhanced payment data available to their cardholders whenever they request it, effective from October 2023.
 This data must include (where available) the merchant's name, address, contact details (phone and web address) and logo, and must appear directly in the issuer's banking app, mobile wallet, online banking interface or other (equally easily accessible) digital tool.
 The data requirement applies to both card-present and card-not-present transactions but not to ATM withdrawals.

 One example: a customer uses your Mastercard to buy groceries at a Tesco hypermarket in Bicester, UK.
 If, until now, you've only provided a string of letters and numbers (transaction identification taken directly from the merchant) on the transaction statement in your mobile app, with the date of payment and the amount spent at the location, you're out of luck starting in October 2023.
 You will now be expected to provide not only the full and correct name of the merchant but also the address of the establishment, contact details and logo.